WONCA Working Party: Mental Health

 Executive Members

-• Dr Abdullah al Khatami – Vice Chair
+• Dr Abdullah al Khatami – Regional Vice-Chair (EMR)

 Vision and Mission of WONCA Working Party on Mental Health